enigmatic-bacon/ChessChromeExtension/README.md

 1. Download this codebase onto your device with:<br> `git clone https://github.com/enigmatic-bacon/YoutubeExtension.git` or similar.

+2. Ensure that you have a functional version of npm `npm --version` [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+3. Open a terminal to the downloaded folder, and run `npm i`.
+This should install all dev-dependencies.

-3. In Chrome, enter `chrome://extensions` into the URL bar.
+4. In Chrome, enter `chrome://extensions` into the URL bar.

-4. Enable `Developer Mode` in the top right corner of the extensions page.
+5. Enable `Developer Mode` in the top right corner of the extensions page.

-5. On the top left, click on `Load unpacked` and select the folder that <b>contains</b> the `manifest.json` file.
+6. On the top left, click on `Load unpacked` and select the folder that <b>contains</b> the `manifest.json` file.

-6. Click on the puzzle piece on the top right of the browser and select the `pin` icon beside the Chess Visual Helper extension.
+7. Click on the puzzle piece on the top right of the browser and select the `pin` icon beside the Chess Visual Helper extension.

-7. Navigate to Chess.com, sign in, and navigate to either a real (or computer) game.
+8. Navigate to Chess.com, sign in, and navigate to either a real (or computer) game.
 The extension should load in an interface beneath your name.

-8. Have fun!
+9. Have fun!